-Zachary Murdock is a partner in and co-chairs the firm’s Appellate Practice group, and is a member of the firm’s Litigation practice group.
+Zachary Murdock is a partner in and co-chairs the firm’s Appellate Practice Group, and is a member of the firm’s Litigation Practice Group.
 Mr. Murdock’s practice is wide ranging, emphasizing commercial and complex litigation, and land use and environmental cases.

 Mr. Murdock is a graduate of SUNY at Stony Brook (B.A., 1975), and Fordham Law School (J.D., 1984) where he was research assistant for Prof. Michael Martin’s “Evidence” Column in the New York Law Journal.
 He is admitted to practice in New York, the United States Court of Appeals, Second Circuit, and the United States District Court, Eastern and Southern Districts of New York, and is a member of the Suffolk County Bar Association.
-He has an AV® Preeminent™ Martindale-Hubbell® Peer Review Rating.

 Mr. Murdock has an AV® Preeminent™ Martindale-Hubbell® Peer Review Rating and was selected for inclusion on the Super Lawyers New York – Metro Edition List (Business Litigation) for 2013, 2014, 2015, and 2016.
 He has served as a finals judge at the annual Long Island High School Ethics Bowl for eight consecutive years.
 He is an operatic tenor soloist, a multi-instrumentalist, and a recorded songwriter (ASCAP).